CaptainYags/OpenDroneCam/README.md

 Improve filename code to prevent overwriting older photos and videos

+Provide a Raspberry Pi SD image for easier setup

 Save photo and video files to USB device for easier downloading to non-linux systems

 Add serial UART based communications to support more flight controllers